byDagor/Dagor-Brushless-Controller/docs/firmware/user_param.md

 float lpFilter = 0.000;       //Velocity measurement filter                     - F_
 float kp = 10;                //Position control loop PROPORTIONAL gain value   - K_
 float voltageRamp = 25;       //Change in voltage allowed [Volts per sec]       - R_
+float velocityLimit = 2000;   //Velocity limit [rpm]                            - V_
 float voltageLimit = phaseRes*maxCurrent;   //Voltage limit                     - L_
-float velocityLimit = 2000;   //Velocity limit [rpm]                            - V_
 ```

 Third there are more parameters for a more specific configuration and are not necessary to be modified to obtain a proper operation out of the controller.
 If the application of the controller is yet unknown the default values will work.

-- Maximum temperature: set the threshold that defines an over-temperature condition for the temperature of the (power stage)[https://dagor.dev/power_stage].
+- Maximum temperature: set the threshold that defines an over-temperature condition for the temperature of the [power stage](power_stage).
 - Over temperature time span: number of seconds an over-temperature condition has to maintain to trigger an over-temperature shutdown.
-Sometimes inrush current can make the temperature sensor detect an over-temperature condition for a few miliseconds, but after that the temperature drops.
+Sometimes inrush current can make the temperature sensor detect an over-temperature condition for a few milliseconds, but after that the temperature drops.
 This parameter makes sure the temperature is actually high and the sensor didn't detect an inrush current.
 - Fixed frequency of loop functions: the void loop of the firmware includes some functions that run at a slower rate that the general loop.
 This parameter allows to change the frequency these functions are called.
 For the default loop functions a slow rate of 5 hertz is more than enough, if the user defines its own functions maybe a faster or slower call rate is needed.

 Code snippet: